Discrete Fracture Network (DFN) User Guide

 |---|---|

-| Fracture Disks | Filled fracture polygons |
+| Disks | Filled fracture polygons, coloured by fracture set |

-| Fracture Outlines | Polygon edges only |
+| Outlines | Polygon edges only |

-| Color by Property | Color by fracture attribute |
+| Colour by Property | Filled polygons coloured by the active attribute layer through the colour map |

 Intersection Analysis